 Example:

-“Customer service professional with 10+ years of managing client relations, improving satisfaction scores, and streamlining processes to increase efficiency.”
+“Customer service pro with over 10 years in client relations.
+I boost satisfaction scores and streamline processes to improve efficiency.”

 Work Experience